New Hall School 11 Plus (11+) Entrance Exam Information – Key Details

 We highly recommend the use of the following packs to help develop your child’s arithmetic and problem-solving skills within the examination context of New Hall School’s 11+ maths test:

-To further develop your child’s Reasoning abilities ahead of New Hall School’s 11+ entrance examination, we suggest that you make use of the following packs that cover all of the key question types:
+To further develop your child’s Verbal Reasoning abilities ahead of New Hall School’s 11+ entrance examination, we suggest that you make use of the following packs that cover all of the key question types:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

-Our practice tests aim to show what sort of questions were included in the New Hall School 11+ past papers.
+Our practice tests aim to show what sort of questions were included in New Hall School 11+ past papers.
 The information provided about New Hall School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.